urbanairship/python-library/README.rst

 History
 =======

+* 5.0 Support for Sms and Email push.
+See changelog for other updates.
 * 4.0 Support for Automation, removed Feedback
 * 3.0 Support for Open Channels, several other significant changes
 * 2.0 Support for Web Notify and more iOS 10, stopped supporting Python 2.6